 Step 5: Managing High Salary Expectations

-When handling candidates aiming for the top of the pay range, it’s essential to balance their expectations with the company’s compensation structure.
+When handling candidates aiming for the top of the pay range, it’s essential to balance their expectations with the company’s compensation and job structure.
 Recruiters must clearly convey that an employee’s position in the pay range directly correlates with their abilities and performance in the role.
 Ensuring that individuals demonstrate their competence for their pay levels is vital for maintaining team cohesion and adhering to the organization’s principles of equitable pay.
 Misalignment can lead to team disruptions and a breach of pay fairness.

 Step 6: Responding to Counteroffers